-Member-organized Events in the Year of a Municipal Election
+Member-organized events in the year of a municipal election

-- Donations and sponsorships for Member-organized events in a municipal election year are subject to provisions of the Community, Fundraising and Special Events Policy, which is administered by the City of Ottawa's Integrity Commissioner. - 5.
-Member-organized events that use City resources, including a Member's Constituency Services Budget, during the blackout period are subject to approval from the City Clerk or designate in accordance with Section 5 of this Policy and Subsections 5(1)(b) and 5(1)(c) of the Election-Related Blackout Period Procedures attached as Appendix 1.
+- 4. Donations and sponsorships for Member-organized events in a municipal election year are subject to provisions of the Community, Fundraising and Special Events Policy, which is administered by the City of Ottawa's Integrity Commissioner. - Member-organized events that use City resources, including a Member's Constituency Services Budget, during the blackout period are subject to approval from the City Clerk or designate in accordance with Section 5 of this Policy and Subsections 5(1)(b) and 5(1)(c) Section 5 of the Election-Related Blackout Period Procedures attached as Appendix 1.